Inger Marie Gundersen was born in the small town Arendal, at the south coast of Norway, February 13, in 1957.

 The album has been distributed in 25 countries in Asia and Europe.
 Her music has touched the hearts and souls of thousands of listeners.

 Shows and more

 Since the autumn of 2005, Inger Marie and her band/ musicians, have been performing concerts, playing at festivals and participated in television- and radio shows in various locations.
 Numerous concerts and TV performances in Korea and Japan.
-Performances in Hong Kong, France, Germany, Czech Republic, Austria, Poland and Denmark have been highlights, as well as several successful performances at music festivals, clubs and various private arrangements in Norway.
+Performances in Hong Kong, France, Germany, Czech Republic, Austria, Poland and Denmark have been highlights, as well as several successful performances at music festivals, clubs and various arrangements in Norway.